scalabrindario/Webgl_globe/README.md

 ## Data

-If you want to recreate the same thing, you should change the file apt.json. in this way <br>
+If you want to recreate the same thing, you should change the file <a href="apt/apt.json">apt.json.</a> in this way <br>
 ```
 var data = [[value, latitude, longitude],[value, latitude, longitude]...]
 ```